-- A. Full-time employees with less than five (5 years of continuous service receive credit for the maximum (equivalent) of one week annual leave at the satisfactory completion of their six (6) month introductory period.
-Thereafter, the employee accrues annual leave monthly based on the above schedule for the maximum (equivalent) earnings of two weeks annually. - B. Full-time employees with at least five (5) years but less than ten (10) years of continuous service accrue annual leave monthly based on the above schedule for the maximum (equivalent) earnings of three weeks annually. - C. Full-time employees with ten (10) or more years of continuous service accrue leave monthly based on the above schedule with the maximum (equivalent) accrual of four weeks annually. - D. No part-time employee hired after February 2009, temporary or seasonal employee shall accrue annual leave.
-Part-time employees employed prior to February 2009, accrue annual leave at a rate equal to a two week period calculated on a pro-rata basis. - E. Employees on full-time leave without pay for more than ten (10) consecutive workdays do not accrue annual leave while in leave status. - F. An employee that changes his/her work schedule from one shift to another, different, distinct shift or to another department affecting his/her work schedule, may carry over his/her annual leave; however, a conversion will be applied to reflect accrued hours for the new department schedule.
+- A. Full-time employees with less than five (5 years of continuous service receive credit for the maximum (equivalent) of one-week annual leave at the satisfactory completion of their six (6) month introductory period.
+Thereafter, the employee accrues annual leave monthly based on the above schedule for the maximum (equivalent) earnings of two weeks annually. - B. Full-time employees with at least five (5) years, but less than ten (10) years of continuous service accrue annual leave monthly based on the above schedule for the maximum (equivalent) earnings of three weeks annually. - C. Full-time employees with ten (10) or more years of continuous service accrue leave monthly based on the above schedule with the maximum (equivalent) accrual of four weeks annually. - D. No part-time employee, temporary or seasonal employee shall accrue annual leave. - E. Employees on full-time leave without pay for more than ten (10) consecutive workdays do not accrue annual leave while in leave status. - F. An employee that changes his/her work schedule from one shift to another, different, distinct shift or to another department affecting his/her work schedule, may carry over his/her annual leave; however, a conversion will be applied to reflect accrued hours for the new department schedule.
 This conversion affects the employee an equivalent number of weeks of leave under his/her new work schedule as he/she accumulated under his/her previous work schedule.